-Sales and marketing expense increased \$5.0 million, or 61.7%, to \$13.1 million for the three months ended September 30, 2023 compared to the same period in 2022.
-The increase was primarily due to an increased deployment of performance marketing spend of \$11.4 million to drive growth and deeper market penetration in the states in which we operate.
+Sales and marketing expense increased \$5.0 million \$26.8 million, or 61.7% 744.4%, to \$13.1 million \$30.4 million for the three months ended September 30, 2023 March 31, 2024 compared to the same period in 2022, 2023.
+The increase was primarily due to an increased deployment of a \$26.1 million increase in direct performance marketing spend of \$11.4 million to drive accretive growth and deeper market penetration in the states in which we operate.
 This was partially offset by a \$4.5 million decrease in content development, sponsorship, marketing partnership and advertising costs due to a shift in our direct marketing strategy.
 In addition, we experienced a \$2.0 million decrease in Personnel Costs as a result of a decrease in headcount, primarily attributable to the involuntary workforce reductions in 2022.